-LOCAL MODE NO READ OR WRITE Allows control of reading/writing setpoints and configurations via communications.
+LOCAL MODE Read Only Allows control of reading/writing setpoints and configurations via communications.
 There are 4 settings associated: Disable, Read Only, Always Read Only, and No Read or Write.
 When set to Disable, read/write communication will be available at all times.
+When set to Read Only, read/write communication will be available at all times.
 When set to Read Only, read/write communication will be available only when the front panel of the control is inactive.
 If the front panel is active, only reads via communications will be allowed.
 When set to Always Read Only, only reads via communications will be allowed regardless of whether the front panel is active or not.
-When set to No Read or Write, read/write communication will be available only when the front panel fo the control is inactive.
+When set to No Read or Write, read/write communication will be available only when the front panel of the control is inactive.
 If the front panel is active, no communications will be allowed.